coreyreichle/monurbox/README.md

 # monurbox
 Super, Simple, French Monitoring System
+Copyright (c) 2017 by Corey Reichle
+Licensed under the GPL vr 3 or later.

 # What This Is (And, it's not really French)
 It is pronounced either "mon-yur box" or "mon your box".
 Your choice.
 The former sounds kinda French, but it isn't.